 Mutations in the KCNJ2 gene lead to the production of a nonfunctional potassium channel.
 Some mutations change the shape of the channel so it cannot transport potassium ions, while other mutations prevent the channels from being inserted correctly into the cell membrane.
 Many KCNJ2 mutations prevent PIP2 from effectively binding to and activating potassium channels.
-If the KCNJ2 protein is unable to bind to PIP2, the channels remain closed and potassium ions are unable to flow into the cell.
+If the KCNJ2 protein is unable to bind to PIP2, the channels remain closed and potassium ions are unable to flow across the cell membrane.
 Researchers believe that problems with PIP2 binding are a major cause of Andersen-Tawil syndrome.

-A loss of channel function in skeletal and cardiac muscle cells disrupts the normal flow of potassium ions into these cells, resulting in episodes of muscle weakness (periodic paralysis) and an irregular heart rhythm.
+A loss of channel function in skeletal and cardiac muscle cells disrupts the normal flow of potassium ions out of these cells, resulting in periodic paralysis and an irregular heart rhythm.
 It is not known how mutations in the KCNJ2 gene contribute to developmental abnormalities of the head, face, and limbs often found in Andersen-Tawil syndrome.

-A mutation in the KCNJ2 gene is associated with rare cases of familial atrial fibrillation.
-In one family with this condition, researchers have identified a mutation that replaces the amino acid valine with the amino acid isoleucine at position 93 of the protein made by the KCNJ2 gene (written as Val93Ile or V93I).
-In cardiac muscle cells, this mutation appears to increase the flow of potassium ions through the channel formed by the KCNJ2 protein.
+At least one mutation in the KCNJ2 gene is associated with rare cases of familial atrial fibrillation, a form of arrhythmia characterized by uncoordinated electrical activity in the heart's upper chambers (the atria).
+The identified mutation replaces the protein building block (amino acid) valine with the amino acid isoleucine at position 93 of the KCNJ2 protein (written as Val93Ile or V93I).
+In cardiac muscle cells, this mutation appears to increase the flow of potassium ions through the channel made with the KCNJ2 protein.
 The enhanced ion transport may alter the heart's normal rhythm.
-Researchers are working to determine whether the V93I mutation is the direct cause of atrial fibrillation in this family.
+Researchers are working to determine whether the V93I mutation is a direct cause of familial atrial fibrillation.

 Cytogenetic Location: 17q24.3

-Molecular Location on chromosome 17: base pairs 68,165,675 to 68,176,184
+Molecular Location on chromosome 17: base pairs 70,168,616 to 70,180,044

 The KCNJ2 gene is located on the long (q) arm of chromosome 17 at position 24.3.

-More precisely, the KCNJ2 gene is located from base pair 68,165,675 to base pair 68,176,184 on chromosome 17.
+More precisely, the KCNJ2 gene is located from base pair 70,168,616 to base pair 70,180,044 on chromosome 17.

 See How do geneticists indicate the location of a gene? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genelocation) in the Handbook.